Skip to main content

 Together, Greater Impact

-AWSAR welcomes partnerships with corporates, foundations, government agencies, international donors, academics, and individuals who share our commitment to creating opportunities for vulnerable communities.
+AWSAR welcomes partnerships with corporates, foundations, government agencies, international donors, academics, and individuals committed to creating opportunities for vulnerable communities.

 Who We Work With